Resolving issues before divorce in North Carolina

 Why you need an attorney for separation agreements

 Separation agreements should be drafted by an attorney.
-The experienced attorneys at Haas Tharrington, P.A. can prepare a separation agreement for you, or review an agreement drafted by someone else.
+The experienced attorneys at Haas & Associates, P.A. can prepare a separation agreement for you, or review an agreement drafted by someone else.

 If you do not have a lawyer and the separation agreement was drafted by your spouse, your spouse’s lawyer or even by a mediator or lawyer/mediator who was hired by both spouses, you should always take a draft of your separation agreement to an independent lawyer to have it reviewed before you sign it.
 Once you and your spouse sign and have the agreement notarized, it is binding.
 Unless the terms of the agreement are unconscionable, or the agreement itself is a result of fraud, coercion or duress, the courts tend to accept the terms as written.
 Attempting to have a separation agreement overturned is difficult, but not impossible.